mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

   By default, such issues are [confidential](../../project/issues/confidential_issues.md).
 - [Link issues](#link-issues-to-the-vulnerability) - Link existing issues to vulnerability.
 - [Automatic remediation](#automatic-remediation-for-vulnerabilities) - For some vulnerabilities,
-  a solution is provided for how to automatically fix the vulnerability.
+  a solution is provided for how to fix the vulnerability automatically.

 ## Changing vulnerability status